FarsetLabs/farsetlabs.github.io/about/expenses_purchasing.md

 | Greater than £50, less than or equal to £100  | 2                         |
 | Greater than £100, less than or equal to £250 | 3                         |
 | Greater than £250                             | Unanimous                 |

+For significant purchases (~£500 or more), or parts of systems that may be considered as a single purchase, it is advised that NEMs work with a sponsoring Director to prepare a justification document for discussion and approval.
+This should include at least one alternative system/option.
+This document should be linked to and included in the next Management Meeting / Town Hall agenda, whether is was approved or not.

 # Travel Expenses
 Expenses for travel may be reclaimed if the travel is company related, and pre-approved before being undertaken.
 Approval must be obtained prior to travel otherwise expenses are incurred at the traveller’s risk.